 So, for those wanting to visit Norway in Autumn, I thought I would put together a little guide to where you should go, what you should do there and where to stay during your visit.
 I hope you find it helpful!
+Naturally, it includes my favourite fjord in Norway; the Aurlandsfjord.

 If you want to visit Norway in autumn (or any other time of year), start by reading my guide to planning your Norway trip!